The Save Our Swifts project aims to help halt the decline in our swift population.

 About the project

 Swifts are one of our most iconic birds.
-They visit us for only three months a year just to breed in our buildings, then they fly off to Africa for the rest of the year, rarely touching down anywhere - they feed, sleep and breed in the air!
-But disaster is occurring before our very eyes - swift numbers are declining seriously in the UK, as surveys suggest 50% of our birds have disappeared in the last 20 years.
-The reasons are complex, but the one we can do something about is the loss of nesting places as we seal up our houses and roofs so there are no longer holes for them to nest in.
+Arriving to breed in our buildings in spring, they spend only three months here before migrating back to sub-saharan Africa.
+However, the number of swifts returning to the UK each year is declining rapidly, with a 50% decline in numbers in the last 20 years.
+The reasons for this decline are complex, but the one thing we can do something about is the loss of nesting places as we seal up our houses and roofs so there are no longer holes for them to nest in.

-- help to make swift boxes, as they often need to be made to fit particular spaces or to replicate existing nests
+- make swift boxes - these often need to be made to fit particular spaces or to replicate existing nests

 - make swift callers - these attract the birds to the new sites.
 They consist of an MP3 player with a speaker attached

 Use the icon on the left of the map title to see the key and more details.